slemanz/ARM_ASSEMBLY/fundamentals/intro/README.md

 The final instructions is: `mov r1, #100`

-# The RISC and ARM Design Philosoohy
+# The RISC and ARM Design Philosophy

 ARM does not manufacture processors.